thoughtrealm/bumblebee/THREAT_MODEL.md

 binaries.

 ### **C. Secret**
-In the context of _Bumblebee_, a "_secret_" is simply something you do not want other people or systems to know.
-For example, your username and password for you online banking account is a ***secret***, in that you definitely do not want other entities to know your banking credentials.
-In that sense, any info you want to keep private is a secret, wither it is credentials, documents, etc.
+In the context of _Bumblebee_, a "**Secret**" is simply something you do not want other people or systems to know.
+For example, your username and password for your online banking account is a ***secret***, in that you definitely do not want other entities to know your banking credentials.
+In that sense, any info you want to keep private is a secret, whether it is credentials, documents, etc.

 ### **D. Bundles**
 Bundles are data streams that store your secrets.
 Generally these are files, but may be console outputs,